DeepakVadgama/deepakvadgama.github.io/_posts/projects/2015-10-18-accidental-microservices.md

 + Expose cache if service deals with data (we used our in-house [custom cache]({{ site.url }}/projects/making-of-distributed-cache/))
 + Document the APIs in team wiki

 Now for any new code, developer can just refer to the API of dependent services, without worrying about the internals.
-Though deciding on the API itself should be thorough process.
-Otherwise dependent services need to keep updating to keep up with API changes.
+Though deciding on the API itself should be a thorough process.
+Otherwise, dependent services may need to keep updating the code, to keep up with API changes.

 ## Step 3: Make service discoverable